We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Production Planner

 If your favorite brand of organizing is developing methods for how things should run, look into Production Planner jobs.
 The alternate name for this same position is Production Scheduler.
-Production Planners work with factories to make sure there is a plan for keeping up with production by lining up the people, equipment, materials, and ways to track performance.
+Production Planners work with factories to ensure a plan for keeping up with production by lining up the people, equipment, materials, and ways to track performance.
 Because you will work with so many kinds of people, communication skills are a must in this role.

 Inventory Specialist

-Think of an Inventory Specialist like a warehouse manager.
-They track what products and equipment are coming into the company and what is being shipped out.
+Think of an Inventory Specialist as a warehouse manager.
+They track what products and equipment are coming into the company and what is being shipped.
 The job is a mixture of managing systems, paperwork, and people.

 Contract Manager